18 Days in Germany: The Ultimate Land and River Journey

 The next morning, we met our guide, Andreas, and traveled by train to the Rally Grounds just outside Nuremberg.

-The Zeppelinfeld, designed by Albert Speer for the Nazi party, served as the main parade ground for the annual Nuremberg Rallies from 1933 to 1938.
-These weren’t small gatherings, up to 200,000 participants would fill the field while Hitler spoke from the grandstand.
-This is where those infamous torchlight processions and displays of military might took place, all carefully choreographed for propaganda films like Leni Riefenstahl’s “Triumph of the Will.”
+The real centerpiece is Zeppelinfeld, Albert Speer’s parade ground for the annual Nuremberg Rallies (1933-1938).
+Up to 200,000 participants filled this field while Hitler spoke from the grandstand, the setting for those infamous torchlight processions captured in Leni Riefenstahl’s “Triumph of the Will.”

 Following the Rally Grounds tour, we took a bus into Old Town, where Andreas guided us around, sharing insights into Nuremberg’s history and its unique balance of medieval charm and sobering World War II past.